tim-roberts1/tva/website/docs/development/getting-started/migration.md

   </p>
 </strong>

 Any major release or new framework has its breaking changes and PD isn't an exception.
 However, since this is a completely different design it should be easy to transition on your own terms - no matter the size or complexity of your project.
-To make this process more efficient we've listed below the recommended migrations steps, along with soutions for the most common problems you might face.
+To make this process more efficient we've listed below the recommended migrations steps, along with solutions for the most common problems you might face.

 ## Why should you migrate?